By John Burbidge

 Written by practitioners and academics from around the world who are striving to create a global civil society, this book describes the challenges confronting civil society and provides inspiring examples of how these challenges are being met.

-Reviews of Beyond Prince and Merchant
+Beyond Prince and Merchant

 In the abundance of literature on civil society, this book stands out with its clarity, understanding of diversity, and multicultural approach.
 A truly civil book on civil society.